-Members of the public may present a PowerPoint software presentation to the City Council utilizing the City's audio/visual equipment or their own equipment.
+Members of the public may present a PowerPoint software presentation to the City Council utilizing the City's audio/visual equipment.

 - a.
 All PowerPoint presentations must comply with applicable time limits for oral presentations and cumulative time limits.
 Presentations should be planned with flexibility to adjust to any changes in these time limits. - b.
-All PowerPoint presentations must be submitted to the City Secretary, or appropriate staff, already formatted in PowerPoint no later than noon on the day of the City Council meeting to allow for virus checks and confirm compatibility with City equipment. - c.
-Any disks submitted believed to contain viruses or are unable to be scanned for viruses by City equipment will not be permitted to be used on City equipment. - d.
+All PowerPoint presentations must be submitted to the City Secretary already formatted in PowerPoint no later than noon the day before the City Council meeting via email or flashdrive. - c.
+Any files or flashdrives submitted believed to contain viruses or are unable to be scanned for viruses by City equipment will not be permitted. - d.
 If compatibility or viruses are at issue, a member of the public may provide a printed hard copy of the PowerPoint presentation to be projected onto the screen via a visual projector during the presentation or may make the PowerPoint presentation on their own equipment.